Women's Champions League quarter-finals: Meet the teams

 2016/17: L1-4agg vs Paris Saint-Germain (W1-0 h, L0-4 a)

-- Bayern had to come from behind to beat Rosengård and Benfica in their first two games, recovering from 2-0 down in Lisbon to win 3-2 crucial as they were to go through with a game to spare.
+- Bayern had to come from behind to beat Rosengård and Benfica in their first two games, recovering from 2-0 down in Lisbon to win 3-2, and that proved crucial as they were to go through with a game to spare.
 Became the first team to take points off Barcelona in a group with their 3-1 Matchday 4 victory.

 - Beat eventual winners Lyon 1-0 at home in the group stage last season and took Paris to extra time in the quarter-finals.